Earl St. John: Move to England

-Rank Organisation

 In 1946 St. John was appointed chief production adviser for the Rank Organisation.

-Two Cities

 In May 1947 he was appointed joint managing director of Two Cities Films along with Josef Somlo.
-Their films included Hamlet, Fame is the Spur, Uncle Silas, The October Man, Vice Versa, The Mark of Cain and One Night with You.
+(Somlo would quit in October 1947.)
+Their films included Hamlet, Fame is the Spur, Uncle Silas, The October Man, Vice Versa, The Mark of Cain, One Night with You, Mr Perrin and Mr Trail, and Sleeping Car to Trieste.

 Head of Rank

 Early films

 In 1948 he was appointed Executive Producer at the studios by Rank's Managing Director John Davis with a brief to rein in financial losses.
 "Some producers objected because he was a showman," said one producer of this time.
+Under his austere and autocratic control, location filming was cut back, and budgets slashed.
+He oversaw a reduction of production costs of 45% from 1948 and set a ceiling of £200,000 for films aimed at the British market (with £175,000 regarded as a safer figure), allowing the amount to go to £325,000 if a co production with the US.
+The intention was for the average Rank budget to be £175,000.

 Early films made under St. John at Rank included the musical Trottie True (1949) with Jean Kent, and the fantasy The Rocking Horse Winner (1949) with John Mills.
 The Woman in Question (1950) was a thriller with Kent and Dirk Bogarde, and Highly Dangerous (1950) was an unsuccessful attempt to restore Margaret Lockwood to her mid 1940s popularity.

-Under his austere and autocratic control, location filming was cut back, and budgets slashed.
 The Reluctant Widow (1950) starred Kent and Guy Rolfe; Rolfe was in Prelude to Fame (1950).

+More successful than these were the war movies, They Were Not Divided (1950) and Morning Departure, and the drama The Browning Version (1951).
+In 1950 St John warned that British film budgets could not go below £100,000 "if we are to give the public its money's worth."
+In August 1950 he announced Rank's plan was to make 15-20 films a year.

-More successful than these were a war movie, They Were Not Divided (1950) and the drama The Browning Version (1951).
-The latter was based on a play by Terence Rattigan and St. John would go on to green-light a number of films based on plays.
-"I started out as manager of a small out-of-town cinema, and I viewed films from the out-of-London angle," he explained in 1951.
-"This experience made me realise that the ordinary people in the remotest places in the country were entitled to see the works of the best modern British playwrights."
+Browning Version was based on a play by Terence Rattigan and St. John would go on to approve a number of films based on plays: "I started out as manager of a small out-of-town cinema, and I viewed films from the out-of-London angle," he explained in 1951; "This experience made me realise that the ordinary people in the remotest places in the country were entitled to see the works of the best modern British playwrights."
 The film was directed by Anthony Asquith, and St. John promptly agreed to finance another play adaptation from that director, The Importance of Being Earnest (1952), which was popular.
-St. John would also finance a version of Romeo and Juliet (1954) shot in Italy.

 Also popular was Encore (1951) based on the stories of W. Somerset Maugham, Venetian Bird (1952), a thriller from the director-producer team of Ralph Thomas and Betty E. Box who would become crucial to Rank, and The Card (1952) with Alec Guinness.
 Less popular were dramas like It Started in Paradise (1952), Personal Affair (1953) and The Final Test (1953).